univention/univention-corporate-server/doc/changelog/index.rst

 ===============

-* When a password policy is used together with the self-registration feature it was possible that invitation emails were not sent when users are created.
+* When a password policy is used together with the self-registration feature it was possible that invitation emails weren't sent when users are created.
   This was fixed by adjusting the self-service listener module filter (:uv:bug:`57226`).